hartwigmedical/hmftools/serve/README.md

 Evidence that is defined on a gene-level is checked to make sure that the gene exists in Hartwig's definition of the exome.
 If a gene does not exist in Hartwig's exome definition the evidence is ignored.

-For fusions, genes are permitted that can exist in the context of a fusion pair (eg IG genes).
+For fusions, genes are permitted that can exist in the context of a fusion pair (eg @IG genes).

 ### Protein resolving for SNVs and (small) INDELs